AndyMauvais/Election_Analysis/README.md

 The winner of the election was:
 * Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

+## Election-Audit Script
+This script can be used for any ballot election.
+The script will adjust to different candidates submitted within the csv file.
+As the ballot is expanded through different regions, different county names will be included into the script as well.